Professional Development for ESL Teachers – 9 Ways to Boost Your Resume

 6. Connect with ESL peers and influencers

 There are various ways to connect with ESL peers or other experts in the field.
-Try joining an interactive TEFL/TESOL training course, such as the IDELTOnline™, with an international cohort of trainees, in order to share ideas with other teachers through online forums, discussion threads, and collaborative projects.
+Try joining an interactive TEFL/TESOL training course, such as the IDELTOnline™, with an international cohort of trainees, to share ideas with other teachers through online forums, discussion threads, and collaborative projects.

 You can also join EFL/ESL groups on social media sites like Facebook.
 These groups provide teaching support and allow you to discuss ESL teaching methods and ideas with other professionals.
 Some groups even revolve around specific topics, such as lesson planning, to help you grow in specialized areas.
 Others, such as the Bridge TEFL/TESOL Jobs Facebook Group, focus on job searching.